-- Press the buttons to choose [New File], then press the button. - The movie will be saved as a new file. - When [Overwrite] is chosen in Step 4, the unedited movie is overwritten with the edited movie, erasing the original. - When there is not enough space left on the memory card, only [Overwrite] can be chosen. - If the battery is depleted partway through saving, the edited movie clips may not be saved. - When editing movies, you should use a fully charged battery, or an AC adapter kit (sold separately) (p.
-38).
+- Press the ▲▼ buttons to choose , then press the - Press the buttons to choose [New File], then press the button. - The movie will be saved as a new file. - When [Overwrite] is chosen in Step 4, the unedited movie is overwritten with the edited movie, erasing the original. - When there is not enough space left on the memory card, only [Overwrite] can be chosen. - If the battery is depleted partway through saving, the edited movie clips may not be saved. - When editing movies, you should use a fully charged battery, or an AC adapter kit (sold separately) (p.
+203).